supercollider/example-plugins/README.md

 Here, `/path/to/sc3source/` is the path to the source code.
 Once again, this is the *source code*, not the app itself.

-The path should contain a file at `include/plugin_interface/SC_PlugIn.h`.
+To make sure you have the right path, check to ensure that it contains a file at `include/plugin_interface/SC_PlugIn.h`.
 If you get a warning that `SC_PlugIn.h` could not be found, then `SC_PATH` is not set correctly.
-If no `SC_PATH` is provided, the build system assumes the SuperCollider include files in `/usr/include/SuperCollider/`.

 CMake will remember your `SC_PATH`, so you only need to run that once per plugin.